 6) Conclusion

 Big Data refers to the collection of both large and complex datasets generated over the internet.
-It is often characterised by the three Vs that are as follows:
+It is often characterised by the three Vs, which are as follows:

 a) Volume: Volume means the massive amount of data that is being generated every day.
 This data comes from a variety of sources, such as social media, sensors, and transactional records.